gut-bit/lidacacau/replit.md

 # LidaCacau - Marketplace Rural

 ## Overview
-LidaCacau is a mobile marketplace application (Expo React Native) designed to connect property owners with rural workers in Uruara/PA, Brazil.
-The app facilitates the posting of service demands, a proposal system, GPS-based work tracking, photo uploads, and bilateral evaluations.
-Beyond agricultural services, the platform supports general construction and maintenance services (masonry, electrical, plumbing, metalwork, painting, carpentry).

-**Brand Philosophy**: "Confianca de quem e da Lida" - connecting people who work the land with trust and community.
+LidaCacau is a mobile marketplace application (Expo React Native) connecting property owners with rural workers in Uruara/PA, Brazil.
+It facilitates service demand posting, a proposal system, GPS-based work tracking, photo uploads, and bilateral evaluations.
+The platform supports agricultural, construction, and maintenance services, aiming to build trust and community with the brand philosophy: "Confianca de quem e da Lida".
+The project envisions gamification, legal contract systems, and an education platform to empower rural workers and streamline operations.

 ## User Preferences
 - Idioma: Portugues (PT-BR)